Lithuanian–Soviet War: Encirclement of Kaunas

-Counterattacks
+Counteroffensive

 German offensive

 Northern Lithuania (Samogitia) was overtaken by the Soviet International Division (about 3,000 men).
 Its objective was to reach the Baltic Sea and cut off German supplies to Latvians in their war against the Soviets.
 Local communists were more active in northern Lithuania as the shortest route for Russian prisoners to return to Russia was through Samogitia.
 Their biggest achievement was forming a 1,000-man Samogitian Regiment, commanded by Feliksas Baltušis-Žemaitis, in the city of Šiauliai.
 The regiment included Russian POWs, German deserters, and criminals.
 There were no units of regular Lithuanian army in Samogitia except for partisans in Skuodas, rallied by Povilas Plechavičius and his brother Aleksandras, and in Joniškėlis.

 The movement of the Bolsheviks towards East Prussia worried Germany, and they sent volunteers (Brigade Schaulen) commanded by General Rüdiger von der Goltz to free a section of the Libau–Romny Railway line linking Liepāja, Mažeikiai, Radviliškis, and Kėdainiai.
 It was part of a larger counter-offensive in Latvia.
 At the end of February, the Lithuanian partisans, supported by German artillery, liberated Mažeikiai and Seda, and pursued the Bolsheviks to Kuršėnai.
-On February 27, 1919, German volunteers supported by Plechavičius' partisans and Joniškėlis' partisans, defeated the Samogitian Regiment in a battle near Luokė.
+On February 27, 1919, German volunteers, supported by Plechavičius' partisans and Joniškėlis' partisans, defeated the Samogitian Regiment in a battle near Luokė.
 The regiment disbanded.
-Before mid-March, the Germans took Kuršėnai, Šiauliai, Radviliškis, Šeduva, Joniškis and stopped.
-On few occasions, they were aided by Lithuanian partisans and regular units.
+Before mid-March, the Germans took Kuršėnai, Šiauliai, Radviliškis, Šeduva, and Joniškis, and stopped.
+On a few occasions, they were aided by Lithuanian partisans and regular units.
 Joniškėlis' partisans continued to guard the front along the Mūša River.
-They were later incorporated into regular Lithuanian military.
+They were later incorporated into the regular Lithuanian military.